Together we can improve youth financial education!

 Boston, MA 02110

 Make a difference locally!
-Organizations and individuals can make great impact at the local level.
+Organizations and individuals can have great impact at the local level.
 Here are just a few ways that you can make a difference:

 - Financial Institutions: Volunteer to work with a local school or district to provide classroom presentations or teacher support.

-- Educators: Incorporate personal finance within your curriculum.
-Personal finance has been taught successfully to students of all ages and within many core and elective subjects.
+- Educators: Incorporate personal finance into your curriculum.
+Personal finance has been taught successfully to students of all ages within many core and elective subjects.
 For more resources, go to Clearinghouse and search according to your grade and subject matter.